 Get dressed for work or school so it feels like you’re physically there?

 I personally find these 12 writers’ routines incredibly motivational.
 A salient theme I noticed was that certain writers (e.g. Murakami, Vonnegut, and Hemingway) relied on the physical parts of their routines to get themselves ready for intellectual work—interesting!

 2. Evaluate your actionable items

-Return to the list you just created—and with a critical eye, identify the items you want to prioritize.
+Return to the list you just created—and, with a critical eye, identify the items you want to prioritize.
 For ideas on how to evaluate each item, check out Stephen Covey’s Time Management Matrix.
-Consider substituting the axes in Covey’s matrix (which is currently “Urgency” vs. “Importance”) with different criterion, like:
+Consider substituting the axes in Covey’s matrix (which are currently “Urgency” vs. “Importance”) with different criteria, like:

 - Feasibility (Will I actually be able to keep this up?)